J90-arch/printer_test_script/README.md

 This script is designed to send out text to a list of printers

-This script is a modified version of L501 script
+This is a modified version of L501 script